 The innovative types of entrepreneurship

-This type of entrepreneurship forms the league of pacesetters for the industrial world.
+This type of entrepreneurship forms the league of pacesetters for the industrial world, often led by innovative entrepreneurs who seek to drive innovation in large companies.
 Essentially, entrepreneurs in this category are passionate about new ideas and inventions to convert into viable businesses.
+Innovative entrepreneurs start firms with the goal of bringing entirely new items or ideas to market.

-- Are frequently motivated by a global goal or vision
+Are frequently motivated by a global goal or vision.

-- Consider how their concept or product will affect society.
+Consider how their concept or product will affect society.

-- Disruptors are those who can shift the business environment in their field or produce new technologies that have an impact on society.
+Disruptors are those who can shift the business environment in their field or produce new technologies that have an impact on society.

 The social type of entrepreneurship

-- Reducing societal inequality
+Reducing societal inequality.

-- Taking an interest in environmental issues
+Taking an interest in environmental issues.

-- Economic development that is more egalitarian
+Economic development that is more egalitarian.

-Hence, social entrepreneurs’ intentions differ from those of scalable startup entrepreneurs, who are interested in swiftly growing their firm.
+As a result, a social entrepreneur's success indicators might be highly weighted on good progress toward a problem rather than financial markers like profit production.
+Hence, social entrepreneurs' intentions differ from those of scalable startup entrepreneurs, who are interested in swiftly growing their firm.

 Buyer entrepreneurship

-This is where you will find the likes of Warren Buffet.
-Buyer entrepreneurs are basically wealthy individuals with an eye for profitable ventures.
 They basically identify promising businesses and look to acquire them.
-Because these businesses are already established, it’s less risky than building a new business from the ground up.
-Because, let’s face it, you can do everything right and still fail as a startup, stat shows.
+Because these businesses are established companies, it's less risky than building a new great business idea from the ground up.
+Because, let's face it, you can do everything right and still fail as a startup, stat shows.

 Basic features of the types of entrepreneurship